-- Understand Storage Area Networks characteristics and components.
-Become familiar with the SAN vendors and their products - Learn Fibre Channel protocols and how SAN components use them to communicate with each other Become familiar with Cisco MDS 9000 Multilayer Directors and Fabric Switches Thoroughly learn Cisco SAN-OS features. - Understand the use of all SAN-OS commands.
+- To understand Storage Area Networks characteristics and components. - To become familiar with the SAN vendors and their products - To learn Fibre Channel protocols and how SAN components use them to communicate with each other - To become familiar with Cisco MDS 9000 Multilayer Directors and Fabric Switches Thoroughly learn Cisco SAN-OS features. - To understand the use of all SAN-OS commands.
 Practice variations of SANOS features

-Review data creation and the amount of data being created and understand the value of data to a business, challenges in data storage and data management, Solutions available for data storage, Core elements of a data center infrastructure, role of each element in supporting business activities Hardware and software components of the host environment, Key protocols and concepts used by each component, Physical and logical components of a connectivity environment, Major physical components of a disk drive and their function, logical constructs of a physical disk, access characteristics, and performance Implications.
+Review data creation and the amount of data being created and understand the value of data to a business, challenges in data storage and data management, Solutions available for data storage, Core elements of a data centre infrastructure, role of each element in supporting business activities

+Hardware and software components of the host environment, Key protocols and concepts used by each component ,Physical and logical components of a connectivity environment ,Major physical components of a disk drive and their function, logical constructs of a physical disk, access characteristics, and performance Implications.